 Boost runs all its plans as a purely prepaid service.
 That means you’re not going to have to worry about lock-in contracts and all the inflexibility they bring.
 You wouldn’t want to be sitting out a 24-month contract while mobile plans get cheaper and cheaper all around you.
 And as a straightforward prepaid service, Boost gives you the freedom to change your plan at any time, or even switch to another provider if you find a better deal.

 Boost’s five plans run from $10 up to $50 per 28 days (except the $10 plan which has a 7-day credit expiry).
-They all give you unlimited calls and text to numbers within Australia, with the $30, $40 and $50 plans also throwing in unlimited calls to 10-15 major international countries on the $30 and higher plans.
-Moreover, base data allowances go from 1.5GB to 30GB with the 40GB plan retaining its 15GB data allowance even after recharges.
+They all give you unlimited calls and text to numbers within Australia, as well as unlimited calls to 20-30 major international countries on the $30 and higher plans.
+Moreover, base data allowances go from 3GB to 80GB with the higher plans benefiting from 15GB of bonus data for the first three recharges.

 This is why the $40 plan represents terrific value.
-However, if you don’t want the international calls and can handle a base data allowance of 3GB, the $20 plan is a pretty good alternative.
+However, if you can handle a base data allowance of 5GB, the $20 plan is pretty amazing value.
 And a more affordable way to get access to the Telstra network.